Azure-Samples/media-services-3rdparty-player-samples/src/avplayer/README.md

 4. Copy the link to your manifest URL and paste it in the `Manifest URL` field and click `Load Stream`.

-    Alternatively, you can run the set up scripts to generate content, and host a static website with an index that will list links that use deep linking to open the app from any browser.
+    Alternatively, you can run the setup scripts to generate content, and host a static website with an index that will list links that use deep linking to open the app from any browser.
     The scheme and host used to open the app is `azure-samples://avplayer`, and the links include in this URLs all the data required for the player to reproduce the content.
     Note these links will appear only when the index is opened from a mobile device.